glotzerlab/spatula/docs/source/theory.rst

 Introduction
 ------------

-PgOP main use case is to determine if the local structure around a selected point in space (which can belong to a particle location, or not) is symmetric with some specific symmetry in mind.
+PgOP's main use case is to determine if the local structure around a selected point in space (which can belong to a particle location, or not) is symmetric with some specific symmetry in mind.
 Symmetry is defined as a binary relation between two objects that are the same under some transformation.
 Some objects or points in space or systems can